stefan-hoeck/idris2-chem/src/Doc/Tut3.md

 It would be much more convenient, if we could use the string literal `"CGATTCGA"` in the example above.
-In order to be able to use string literals to construct a data type, we either need to implement interface `FromString`, or we need to implement an function called `fromString`.
+In order to be able to use string literals to construct a data type, we either need to implement interface `FromString`, or we need to implement a function called `fromString`.
 When we are dealing with a partial function - as is the case here: not all strings represent valid sequences of DNA - we go for the latter.